sundarcodes/myBlogSite/content/post/a-z-of-javascript.md

 draft: false
 ---

-This is my collection of A-to-Z terms that one should knowing if they are into serious javascript programming.
+This is my collection of A-to-Z terms that one should know if they are into serious javascript programming.

 ### **A**sync/**Await**
 [Async][async] and [Await][await] are new features introduced in the language to make asynchronous code block look synchronous and more importantly make it more readable.